gagarinchain/docs/docs/utils.md

       to: 1
       value: 10
 ```
+In this scenario, on 15-th view tx_send will send:
+- 4 transactions to proposer
+- 1 transaction to first peer
+- 2 transactions to third peer

+Then on 16-th view it will sen 1 transaction to proposer and will exit successfully.

-Settlement can look like this
+`Agreement` can look like this
 ```yaml
 10:
   p: